 1. That Music

-If there was a category for “superhuman tongue,” I’m pretty sure a hip-hop artist named Crucified would hold the title for his song ‘That music.’
+If there were a category for “superhuman tongue,” I’m pretty sure a hip-hop artist named Crucified would hold the title for his song ‘That music.’

 As a result, Guinness World Records does not officially recognize him as the fastest rapper ever to have audible lyrics that cannot be heard and understood.